osirislab/ctf101/ctf101/cryptography/what-are-block-ciphers.md

 #### Flaws

-Because EBC independently encrypts the blocks, patterns in data can still be seen clearly, as shown in the CBC Penguin image below.
+Because ECB independently encrypts the blocks, patterns in data can still be seen clearly, as shown in the CBC Penguin image below.

 | Original Image | ECB Image | Other Block Cipher Modes |
 | --- | --- | --- |